DIY Temperature and Humidity Logging System

 Specs of the SHT41

-While not having a NIST calibration certificate, Sensirion has extension documentation on their SHT41 sensor.
-According to their datasheet.
-Typical relative humidity accuracy of +/- 1.8% with resolution of 0.01%, and long term drift of <0.2%RH.
-Typical temperature accuracy of +/- 0.2C, resolution of 0.01C, and a long term drift of <0.03C/year.
+While it doesn’t have a NIST calibration certificate, Sensirion provides extensive documentation on their SHT41 sensor.
+According to their datasheet, it features a typical relative humidity accuracy of +/- 1.8% with a resolution of 0.01%, and a long-term drift of <0.2% RH.
+It also features a typical temperature accuracy of +/- 0.2°C, a resolution of 0.01°C, and a long-term drift of <0.03°C/year.

-This sensor also has a built in, very small <200mW, heater similar to other comparable sensors on the market.
-The purpose of the heater is to help correct inaccuracy in the humidity sensor after it is exposed to a very high humidity environment where it can become ‘saturated’.
-After my testing, I concluded it was not necessary to run the heater during regular operation given the typical humidity range in the climate controlled house is 45 to 55%.
+This sensor also has a built-in, very small (<200mW) heater, similar to other comparable sensors on the market.
+The purpose of the heater is to help correct inaccuracy in the humidity sensor after it is exposed to a very high-humidity environment where it can become “saturated.”
+After my testing, I concluded it was not necessary to run the heater during regular operation, given that the typical humidity range in a climate-controlled house is 45% to 55%.

 Programming